– read more

 Why join GreenSpot?
 For a couple of really good reasons, actually.
 One, it's a small thing you can do to make a big impact on the health and future of Columbus.
 Two, it couldn't be easier.

-Our green community is growing daily and currently has more than 15,000 current members consisting of households, businesses, organizations, and community groups.
+Our green community is growing daily and currently has more than 17,000 current members consisting of households, businesses, organizations, and community groups.
+Collectively they have saved more than $7 million, reduced CO2 emissions by 37.3 million pounds, reduced water consumption by 65+ million gallons, and recycled 31 million pounds.

 GreenSpot inspires, educates, and recognizes households, businesses, and community groups that adopt green practices.
 GreenSpot is a membership-based program that provides a framework to think about sustainability and a way to log your successes.
 It is free to join and there is no fee or cost.
 If you live in Franklin County or surrounding counties you are eligible!